Quebec City–Windsor Corridor: Rail

-Both the Canadian National Railway (CN) and the Canadian Pacific Railway (CP) have extensive freight railway lines along the length of the Quebec City – Windsor Corridor.
+Both the Canadian National Railway (CN) and the Canadian Pacific Kansas City (CPKC) have extensive freight railway lines along the length of the Quebec City – Windsor Corridor.

 Intercity passenger railway service is provided by Via Rail throughout the region, mostly using CN freight lines.
 Referred to in Via Rail's published timetables as simply the Corridor, the Quebec City – Windsor Corridor is the busiest portion of the Via system, accounting for the majority of Canada's intercity passenger trains and ridership.
 About 67% of Via Rail's total revenue is earned on the Quebec City – Windsor Corridor.
 Prior to Via's formation in 1978, both CN and CP operated Corridor services.

 Other inter-city trains from outside the region originate and terminate at cities in the Corridor, such as Via's Canadian and Ocean.
 Amtrak offers two international inter-city passenger railway lines that starts in New York City with one that ends in Toronto and the other in Montreal, serving cities along the Corridor as well as in Upstate New York.

-There have been various proposals and studies for high-speed railway service between Quebec City and Windsor.
+Future high-speed rail (Alto)

+On February 19, 2025, then-Prime Minister Justin Trudeau announced that the Cadence project was being changed to a fully electric high-speed rail line from Toronto to Quebec City.
+The approximately 1,000 km corridor project will be named Alto, which is also the new name of Via Rail's Crown Corporation, formerly known as High Frequency Rail.
+The Cadence consortium along with the Crown corporation will collaborate to design, finance, operate, and maintain the project.